-does it mean?"
 With my own experience in mind, I was able to reply that I thought it meant that the spirits of our old pals were with us to help us to face an impossible task, and whilst he was privileged to see as I was not, I was none the less conscious of the fact of their presence.

 Back again in England, memorial services were held all over the country the last Sunday in 1918.
-In the meantime my only son had given his life in France as an air pilot, and from the first news of his passing over I have been from time to time extraordinarily conscious of his presence with me.
+In the meantime my only son had given his life in France as an air pilot, and from the first news of his passing over I have been from time to time extraordinarily conscious of his passing with me.

-ar plot, and from the hist news of his passing over I have been from time to time extraordinarily conscious of his presence with me.
+his presence with me.

 Needless to say, such a service was a tremendous strain to me.
 It came to the reading of the long list of names of boys in the parish who had fallen.
 My heart failed me, and before getting to my own boy's name I was on the point of breaking down, and knew I should when I reached his name-when there came a smack on my left shoulder and a "Buck up, father, it's all right."
 Instantly I was myself again, calm and controlled; I read through the list without another tremor, and preached, as people said, the sermon of my life.
 The congregation went out of church asking, "How in the world did the Vicar do it?"
-Two weeks later, a mother who had likewise lost her only boy, met my wife and asked, "On the night of the memorial service, did the Vicar was going to break down I saw your son step forward and put his hand on his father's shoulder."
+Two weeks later, a mother who had likewise lost her only boy, met my wife and asked, "On the night of the memorial service, did the Vicar see his son? because I saw him quite plainly.
+He stood out in the chancel, and just when we all thought the Vicar was going to break down I saw your son step forward and put his hand on his father's shoulder."